dwmkerr/dotfiles/README.md

 ## Quick Start

-The fastest way to setup a new machine is:
+The fastest way to setup a new machine:

-1. Open Chrome
-2. Login, which will install BitWarden
-3. Open GitHub and navigate to the `dwmkerr/dotfiles` repo
-4. Follow instructions below - the majority of the setup is scripted

-Run the commands below to upgrade the XCode tools, which provides Git.
-We then clone the `dotfiles` repository.
-Once this is done we can run `make setup`.

 ```sh
 # MacOSX only - install command-line tools (so that we have git).